InformaticsMatters/ansible-infrastructure/README.md

     $ export KUBECONFIG=./kubeconfig

-You will need to provide standard AWS credentials for the cluster you're configuring via the environment for some of the Roles to properly function: -
+You will also need to provide standard AWS credentials for the cluster you're configuring via the environment for some of the Roles to properly function: -

     $ export AWS_ACCESS_KEY_ID=xxxxxxxxxxxx